- How is breast cancer in men treated?

 Luteinizing hormone-releasing hormone (LHRH) analogs and anti-androgens

-LHRH analogs such as leuprolide (Lupron®) and goserelin (Zoladex®) affect the pituitary gland and, stop the signal that the body sends to the testicles to make androgens.
-They cause androgen levels in the body to go down.
+LHRH analogs such as leuprolide (Lupron®) and goserelin (Zoladex®) affect the pituitary gland and, in men they stop the signal that the body sends to the testicles to make androgens.
+They lower androgen levels.
 They are given as shots either monthly or every few months.
 Anti-androgens such as flutamide and bicalutamide work by blocking the effect of male hormones on breast cancer cells.
 These drugs are taken daily as pills.
 LHRH analogs, either alone or with anti-androgens, are often effective in shrinking male breast cancers.

 Megestrol (Megace®) is a progesterone-like drug.
 It is unclear how it stops cancer cells from growing, but it appears to compete for hormone receptor sites in the cells.
 This is an older drug that is usually reserved for men who are no longer responding to other forms of hormone therapy.
 Megestrol may increase the risk for blood clots and frequently causes weight gain by increasing appetite.

-Surgical removal of the testicles greatly lowers the levels of testosterone and other androgens (male hormones) in the body.
-Most male breast cancers contain androgen receptors that may cause the cells to grow.
+Surgical removal of the testicles greatly lowers the levels of testosterone and other androgens (male hormones).
+Most male breast cancers have androgen receptors that may cause the cells to grow.
 Androgens can also be converted into estrogens in the body.
-Orchiectomy shrinks most male breast cancers, and may help other treatments like tamoxifen more likely to work.
+Orchiectomy shrinks most male breast cancers, and may help make other treatments like tamoxifen more likely to work.
 This treatment was once quite common, but it is now used less often because of new non-surgical approaches to lowering androgen levels, such as the LHRH analogs discussed previously.

 Possible side effects of hormone therapy